falnatsheh/EcoGallery/README.md

 ## Notes

-- If you got `Failed to find style 'ecoGalleryStyle' in current theme` then add an empty style in your AppTheme styles.xml see an example below:
+- If you got `Failed to find style 'ecoGalleryStyle' in current theme` then add an empty style in your AppTheme styles.xml see an example below (thanks to @[hastoukopsaro](https://github.com/hastoukopsaro)):

 ```xml
 <style name="AppTheme" parent="Theme.AppCompat.Light.DarkActionBar">